At the heart of every Airport within the HIA group is the control tower.

 At the smaller Airports, the level of traffic does not warrant a full Air Traffic Control service, so HIA employs Flight Information Service Officers (FISOs) who provide information and advice rather than special instructions to enable flights to be operated safely.
 The FISOs are also licensed and regularly checked to ensure that they meet the required standards.

-If you are interested in pursuing a career in ATC, please see the careers page on this website for further details.
+If you are interested in pursuing a career in ATC, please see our careers page.